ShawnBei/OnTheWay/README.md

 Users can upload the photos located in their own device memory.
 Also, users can take photos via the camera.
 6. Embedded Application:
 We embedded a calendar to the app which allow user to check and set the date when initialize a new trip.

+Pleas feel free to contact us if you have any problem!